 Welcome.
-This is the sixth article in a series on stress which aims to give you simple ideas for managing stress.
+Setting tasks with compassion is the sixth article in a series on stress which aims to give you simple ideas for managing stress.
 Each article contains an idea to manage stress, a short explanation why it is helpful in managing stress and an exercise based on the idea.
 Then it is up to you to try it out over the week.
 To get the most out of this series, write down how each exercise is working for you in managing your stress.

 Stress Reducing Ideas – Idea 1 – Cultivating Gratitude